The Founder: Andrea Faris Roberts

 The true respite & fellowship *I* need as a parent of a child with special needs is what I want to share with other parents, bio and adoptive.
 I'm pouring from an empty cup, like most of you.
 After 15 years with Reece, I am still seeking balance.
 I still find little safe space for special needs families to be able to say, without repercussion, "this is really hard!"
 I'm uncertain for his future.
 Especially for adoptive families...if I hear "you chose this" one more time.....GRRRR.
 Nowhere is it ok to admit we're weary without a judgment from the court of public opinion.
 Somehow, we are not supposed to say "my child is the light of my life, but I'm tired too".
 We struggle in silence and isolation sometimes.
 There is simply not enough acknowledgement of how taxing the *parenting part* can really be.
 There is no sanctuary to grieve, to be sad, disappointed, frustrated, frazzled, weary, worried, anxious, fearful, TIRED.
 We're forced by society (and somewhat from within our own community) to wear this hat of celebratory advocacy 24/7.

 So with my heart of service, but in dire need of respite and fellowship myself, I'm called to A Mother's Rest.
-I'm seeking to create a home base guest house in my ancestral home of Afton, VA to share with all of you.
-I want it to be affordable to visiting moms.
-I will schedule sessions throughout the year to best fit your very busy lives.
-I plan to build a national network of other bed and breakfast inns to host our families at locations across the country.
-I also hope to serve local Appalachian families to better provide for their own disabled children and adults in need.
-I NEED YOUR HELP TO DO THIS.
+In five short years, we have built a national network of bed and breakfast inns to host our families at locations across the country.
+We have purchased and opened TWO year-round respite inns of our own, located in Maryland and North Georgia.
+We have hosted (466) retreats to date, and more than (4000) weary parents & caregivers.
+BUT I NEED YOUR HELP TO CONTINUE THIS.
 My vision can only go as far as YOU take it.
 We are all committed to being the best moms and advocates we can be for our children.
 But we can't pour from an empty cup.
 TAKE CARE OF YOURSELF TOO.
 Love yourself enough to take a few days away from the chaos of regular life to sleep and spend quiet time with other parents like you.
 A Mother's Rest is designed to be a safe space for you....for US.
 It is a place to rest, to breathe, to re-center yourself.
 It's a place you can talk freely with other moms about the realities of daily life with a disabled child.
 Here you have permission to be HUMAN, to feel loss, frustration, even resentment.
 It's a place to wallow for a while, then pull up your bootstraps.
 Let it out and shake it off.
 It's taken me 14 years to finally figure out that it's OK to be tired.
 Let go of whatever guilt you're carrying and give yourself the opportunity to rest too.